apache/river-container/README.md

 service registrar (Reggie) and the transaction manager (Mahalo).
 All services are registered in a workgroup called 'RiverContainerDefault'.

-# Run the service browser
+## Run the service browser
-Open a new command line window in the root of the river-container download, then do the following
+Open a new command line window in the root of the river-container download, then do the following:

     cd product/target/product*
     bin/run client browser